 Fantastic for preventing food waste; bone broth is a great way to use up leftovers and less common cuts of meat.
-However as with most food trends, there are a host of supposed benefits for drinking it; including improved arthritis, digestion, immunity booster and improved appearance of skin and hair.
+However, as with most food trends, there is a host of supposed benefits for drinking it; including improved arthritis, digestion, immunity booster and improved appearance of skin and hair.
 I even found one obscure magazine article that claimed bone broth could help fertility.

 Bone broth is high in chondroitin – a suggested remedy for arthritis and joint care.
 The good people over at the Cochrane Review have examined all available evidence about how effective chondroitin actually is, and they found it has small to moderate benefits in some people.
 However, this was looking at chondroitin as a supplement, not food.
 There are varying amounts available in bone broth depending on how it’s made, so the same benefits may not be found in bone broth.

 How about proline and glycine?